StephanGeorg/staticmaps/README.md

 ------------------- | --------- | -------------
-coord               | Required  | Coordinates of the marker ([Lng, Lat]) img                 | Required  | Marker image path or URL height              | Required  | Height of the marker image width               | Required  | Width of the marker image drawHeight          | height    | Height of marker, when it is drawn (can contain resizing if set) drawWidth           | width     | Width of marker, when it is drawn (can contain resizing if set) resizeMode          | cover     | Define, which mode is used to calculate target size, when drawWidth and drawHeight was changed.
-Available: cover, contain, fill, inside, outside (See here)[https://sharp.pixelplumbing.com/api-resize] offsetX             | width/2   | (optional) X offset of the marker image offsetY             | height    | (optional) Y offset of the marker image
+coord               | Required  | Coordinates of the marker ([Lng, Lat]) img                 | Required  | Marker image path or URL height              | Required  | Height of marker image in px width               | Required  | Width of marker image in px drawHeight          | height    | (optional) Resize marker image to height in px drawWidth           | width     | (optional) Resize marker image to width in px resizeMode          | cover     | (optional) Applied resize method if needed.
+See: [https://sharp.pixelplumbing.com/api-resize] offsetX             | width/2   | (optional) X offset of the marker image in px offsetY             | height    | (optional) Y offset of the marker image in px
 ##### Usage example
 ```javascript
 const marker = {